One tasty bite of rattlesnake deeply impacted my life.

-He tried to make Science fun.
-It was a challenge considering his pre-teen students were more concerned if they could afford HASH jeans or if they would be asked to slow dance during the first Helena Junior High school dance.
+It was a challenge considering his students were more concerned if they could afford HASH jeans or if they would be asked to slow dance during the first school dance.

 Snake was fed various creatures, but usually not during class time.

-Growing up in Montana, you learned to watch for rattlesnakes, the original settlers.
-You watched the sunny rocks while hiking, you listened for the rattle noise in the bushes.
-In the olden days, we were told to cut an X over an accidental bite to suck the blood and venom and spit it out.
-We were taught to identify snake head and pattern shapes to know friend or foe.
+If you grew up in Montana you were taught to watch for rattlesnakes, the original settlers.
+You observed the sunny rocks while hiking and listened for the rattle in the bushes.
+In the olden days, we were told to cut an X over an accidental bite, suck out the blood and venom, and spit it out.
+We were taught to identify snake head shape and body pattern to discern friend from foe.

 Mr. Jewell taught us the foe could also be a friend.

-Then, after a year of being the cool kids with the rattlesnake in their classroom, we took one step further into the adventure.
+After a year of being the cool kids with the rattlesnake in their homeroom, we took one step further into the adventure.

-This sounds like a scene from Lord of the Flies, but there wasn’t anything ritualistic or sadistic about it.
-He cooked at home and brought in a snake-shaped aluminum foil package to the classroom.
+Although this sounds like a macabre scene from Lord of the Flies, there wasn’t anything ritualistic or sadistic about it.
+Mr. Jewell cooked it at home and brought in a snake-shaped aluminum foil package to the classroom the next morning.

-He told us, “You can brag about this the rest of your life.”
+He promised us, “You can brag about this the rest of your life.”

-In college, when much bragging was done inside and outside of classrooms, I was able to casually mention, “Well, I’ve eaten rattlesnake.”
+In college, when much bragging was done inside and outside of classrooms, I casually mentioned, “Well, I’ve eaten rattlesnake.”

-Moving to the the west coast where people love all kinds of exotic and ethnic foods, I’m still able to assert, “I’ve eaten rattlesnake.”
+As an adult, I moved to the West Coast.
+When people share their love for exotic and ethnic foods, I still can assert, “I’ve eaten rattlesnake.”